feiphoon/github-workshop/slides/slides.md

 - is first and foremost about working with and respecting other people.

 ---
-# Good collaboration...
+## Good collaboration...

-- is NOT a "soft", optional skill for engineers - it's essential!
+- is NOT an optional "soft" skill for engineers - it's essential!

-**Git & GitHub are only tools to help us focus on contribution and discussion.**
+### **Git & GitHub are only tools to help us focus on tracking contribution and discussion.**

 ---
-# Git vs GitHub
+## Git vs GitHub

 - **Git != GitHub**